What is the Community Proposal Pilot?

 - meet Australia's health and character requirements.

-Please note that the Community Proposal Pilot is not a family reunion programme.
+Note that the Community Proposal Pilot is not a family reunion programme.

-Who may propose an applicant?
+Who can propose an applicant?

 You cannot propose an application by yourself.
 Only approved proposing organisations can lodge applications under the pilot.